OGGM/oggm/docs/input-data.rst

 Topography data
 ~~~~~~~~~~~~~~~

-When creating a :ref:`glacierdir` a suitable topographical data source is
+When creating a :ref:`glacierdir`, a suitable topographical data source is
 chosen automatically, depending on the glacier's location.
 OGGM supports
 a large number of datasets (almost all of the freely available ones, we
 hope).
 They are listed on the